AAli107/Consyl-Framework/README.md

 ## How to Use
 - Download source code.
 - Insert your code / gameplay logic (default level is SampleLevel).
-- If you made your own Level child class and you want to use it, go to `./src/lib/engine/main.cpp` and change the `startingLevel` variable to hold your Level.
+- If you made a new Level class and you want to load it on start up, go to `./src/lib/engine/main.cpp` and change `GameLoop::create<SampleLevel>` specifically within the angled brackets `<>` with your level's class name.
 - Run `run.bat` on Windows or `run.sh` if on Linux or Mac.
     - to run Keybinds on Mac go to `Settings -> Privacy & Security -> Input Monitoring` and give your _terminal of choice_ to monitor keyboard inputs
+    - [Windows only] If you want to quickly build without running to see if the code compiles, add `-b` argument as shown -> `run.bat -b`

 ---